 For the most accurate calculation, be sure to include income from all household members, including dependents with income.

 Am I eligible for financial assistance to help pay for health insurance?

-When do I report changes to Connect for Health Colorado?
+When do I report changes to the Marketplace?

 Are there certain documents or information I need to fill out an application, and how do I submit them?

 Who should I include on my application for financial assistance?